Which Augmentation Should I Use? An Empirical Investigation of Augmentations for Self-Supervised Phonocardiogram

 \subsection{Augmentations for PCG Representation Learning}

 Arguably, the most integral part of the proposed framework is the family of transformation functions $\mathcal{T}$, which is applied on each audio window, as the type and intensity of each function can drastically affect the learning of the encoder network.
-In order to conduct a rigorous evaluation of all augmentations included in the proposed contrastive SSL framework and also report the functions which should most likely be applied for robust PCG representation learning, we select to implement functions that either simulate factors that can be found in real world scenarios.
-For example, the first thing that comes to mind is the volume of noise polluting recordings during PCG collection.
+In order to conduct a rigorous evaluation of all augmentations included in the proposed contrastive SSL framework and also report the functions which should most likely be applied for robust PCG representation learning, we select to implement functions that either simulate factors that can be found in real world scenarios, such as the level (volume) of noise.
 Additionally, the difference in sensor conductance can lead to different scales of the recorded signals.
 To this end, it would make sense to at least either add artificial noise to randomly scale each audio window during the pretraining task.
 Following the above rationale, in our study we select to implement and evaluate the effectiveness of a total of 6 different augmentations, each of which is described below: